Heal Your Trauma

 Emotional trauma is part of being alive.
 Every newborn has had to endure the trauma of separation from their parent.
 And then a lot of things happen after that.
 Parents unwittingly carry forward intergenerational wounds.
 Children are cruel to each other.
 We are damaged by our upbringing.
 We make coping mechanisms.
 And the challenge of adulthood is to get ourselves sorted out, to become whole again, to let go of the old childhood structures that simply don’t serve us anymore.

 To make matters worse, trauma can be hard to detect within oneself.
 We are very good at hiding things from ourselves.
 We numb.
 We make up stories to explain why we are how we are, and that it is permanent.
 We may even learn to love our trauma, in a way, because we identify so closely with it.

 Here’s a suggestion: If you’re queer, assume you are traumatized and make healing an ongoing project in your life.
 Others may think it’s self-indulgent, but it’s not.
 When you put in the effort to improve yourself, you make more of yourself available to others.
 When you bring a better you to the world, everyone benefits.

 “You can be fully in charge of your life only if you can acknowledge the reality of your body, in all its visceral dimensions.”

 — Bessel van der Kolk, “The Body Keeps the Score”

-Everyone’s path through healing trauma is different, even if the outcome is the same.
-Here are some directions and avenues where this deeper healing can take place.
-Some people have a history of trauma with a lowercase t.
-Some have Trauma with a capital T. Some have both going on.
-It’s possible to heal from all kinds of trauma.
+The bad news: It’s a long journey.
+Everyone’s path through healing trauma is different.
+Some people have a history of traumas with a lowercase t.
+Some have Traumas with a capital T. It’s possible to heal from all kinds of trauma.
 A few lowercase-t traumas spread out throughout childhood can be more debilitating than one capital-T trauma.